Is Mug Root Beer Gluten-Free?

 Carbonated Water, High Fructose Corn Syrup, Caramel Color, Sodium Benzoate (Preserves Freshness), Citric Acid, Natural And Artificial Flavors, Modified Food Starch, Calcium Disodium Edta (To Protect Flavor), Quillaia Extract.

-- The perfect drink for the whole family to enjoy together
+- It’s the perfect drink for the whole family

 Mug Root Beer Nutrition Info